ricardovaltierra/kilometers-per-truck/README.md

 To get a local copy up and running follow these simple steps.

-Clone or fork the <a href="https://github.com/ricardovaltierra/kilometers-per-truck">repo</a> [git@github.com:ricardovaltierra/kilometers-per-truck.git]
+Clone or fork the <a href="https://github.com/ricardovaltierra/kilometers-per-truck">repo</a> [git@github.com:ricardovaltierra/kilometers-per-truck.git].

 As a user once you registered are able to do the following:

 - Register multiple travels you've made (Per service)
   * Specify the package to deliver
   * The kilometers traveled
-  * The destiny (City) if it's an offical travel
+  * The destiny (City) if it's an official travel
 - See all the travels you've made in your profile
   * View the official & unofficial travels separately (Unofficial does not have a destiny)
-- View available citys for destiny and register a new one if required
+- View available cities for destiny and register a new one if required

 ## How it Works